LA GRANDE CLOTTE AROUND THE WORLD

 This vintage was created in 2016 and it’s our pride and joy.
 It combines the best practices we have learned during our various experiences.

-CHÂTEAU LA GRANDE CLOTTE WHITE WINE
+CHÂTEAU LA GRANDE CLOTTE BLANC

 AND FRUITY WINE